MuhammadZeeshanYousaf/Coeus-Tweetz/README.md

 # COEUS-TWEETZ (Ruby on Rails)

-This README decument is included whatever steps are necessary to get the application up and running.
+This README document is included whatever steps are necessary to get the application up and running.

-This project is created in the following version:
+This project is developed in following version:

 * Ruby version:
   ruby 3.0.0p0 (2020-12-25 revision 95aff21468) [x86_64-linux]